fragcolor-xyz/shards-examples/tutorials/snake/steps/step-1.md

 ## Game loop

-Contrary to simple programs (e.g. command-line utility) that execute an operation and exit afterwards a game typically runs for a longer time.
+Contrary to simple programs (e.g. a command-line utility) that execute an operation and exit afterwards, a game typically runs for a longer time.
-Most games have the concept of a "game loop" (*todo: add more context here*).
+Most games have the concept of a "game loop".

+A game loop is the overall flow control of the program that runs continuously during gameplay.
+In each turn of the loop (known as a frame), the program processes the user's input, updates the game state, and renders the game.

-In Chainblocks a chain can be transformed into a loop by simply replacing `(defchain)` with `(defloop)`.
-Additionally, `(run)` takes a second argument to specify the delay between two executions of the loop.
+In Chainblocks a chain (self-contained piece of code made that can be suspended/resumed and is made up of blocks and functions) can be transformed into a loop by simply replacing `(defchain)` with `(defloop)`.
+Additionally, `(run)` takes a second argument to specify the delay between two consecutive executions of the loop, specifying the frame rate (FPS).
 Games tend to run at 60 FPS (or 60 Hz).

 === "EDN"